esp/esp-js/ReadMe.md

 ### Function constructors

-If the type registered is a function constructor it will be 'new-ed' up accordingly and any dependencies passed in.
+If the type registered is a constructor function (i.e. typeof registeredObject === 'function') it will be initialised accordingly and any dependencies passed in.

 ### Prototypical inheritance

-If the type registered is an object then a new object will be created using Object.create(registeredObject).
+If the type registered is not a constructor function it will be assumed a prototype.
+At resolve time new object/s will be created using Object.create(registeredObject).
-If the object has an `init` method then this will be called passing the dependencies.
+If the object has an `init` method then this will be called passing any dependencies in the [dependency list](#dependency-list).

 ## Lifetime management